-The City will also review the capacity of the development team including but not limited to the general contractor, architect, engineer, market analyst, management company, accountant, attorney, and any other specialized professionals or consultants.
+The City will also review the capacity of the development team cluding but not limited to the general contractor, architect, engineer, market analyst, matager of company, accountant, attorney, and any other specialized professionals or consultants.

-As a whole, the development team should have the skills and expertise necessary to successfully complete and operate the development.
-Insomuch as possible, on balance the development teams should have worked successfully on other projects in the past.
+As a whole, the development team should have the sills and expertise necessary to successfully complete and operate the development.
+Institute as possible, on balance the development teams should have worked successfully or other projects in the past.
 That is, while a developer may identify new development team members from project to project, an "entirely new" team may present added risk.

-Additionally, when using development team members from outside of the region, the City will consider whether assigned team members have recent local experience or have been supplemented with local professionals.
+Additionally, when using development earn tembers from outside of the region, the City will consider whether assigned team mentions have recent local experience or have been supplemented with local professionals.
 This may be particularly important for design professionals and legal counsel.

-In no case, may any owner/developer/applicant or any member of the development team be a suspended, debarred, or otherwise excluded party.
+In no case, may any owner/de eloper/applicant or any member of the development team be a suspended, debarred, or the vise excluded party.